Aeffe: History

 In 1972, designer Alberta Ferretti began her business as a sole proprietorship.
 In 1988, a company called Faar s.r.l. was established, which transferred the business to Faar.
 In 1990, the company was transformed into a joint-stock company, becoming the current Aeffe S.p.A.
 The first collaboration with other designers dates back to 1983, when the company began producing Franco Moschino's Moschino Couture line under license.

 The group's growth has been accompanied over the years by collaborations with other leading designers, such as Jean-Paul Gaultier since 1995 (the collaboration ended with the Spring/Summer 2013 collection) and Narciso Rodriguez since 1998 (the collaboration ended in 2007).
 The group has been the exclusive licensee of the brands Cédric Charlier since 2011 and Emanuel Ungaro since 2012 (the partnership ended in 2015).
-Since 2013, the creative direction of the Moschino brand has been entrusted to Jeremy Scott, an American designer born in 1975.
+In the early 2000s, Aeffe held a 50 percent stake in the Narciso Rodriguez fashion house.

+From 2000 to 2006, Sanpaolo IMI – through Nuova Holding Subalpina – held a 20 percent share in Aeffe; it had purchased that share for $44.5 million.

+Licensing

+Under several agreements, the company has been holding licenses to produce and distribute women’s clothing and accessories of the following brands: